EchNet/happy-cans/README.md

 ## Setup

-Place a copy of credentials.json into the admin and sspush folders.
+Copy a credentials.json with service account credentials into the admin and sspush folders.

-Place an api.json file consisting of one value, apiKey, into each of the admin and sspush folders.
+Place an api.json file consisting of one value, apiKey, into the admin folder.
+The API key must grant access to the Maps and Places APIs.

+Place an api.json file consisting of one value, apiKey, into the sspush folder.
+The API key must grant access to the Sheets API.

 ## Bugs